jwilsson/AnySlider/README.md

 * afterSetup (Default function ()) function A function to call after the slider has been setup.
 * animation (Default slide") string Transition, one of the following:
 	* fade Fades between slides.
-	* fadeSlide Starts by fading out, then slides to the next.
-Best resluts are achieved with a high speed and a easing like "easeInOutExpo".
 	* slide A sliding aniamtion between slides.
 * beforeChange (Default function ()) function A function to call before each slide change.
 * bullets (Default true) boolean Whether or not to display navigation bullets.
 Setting this to false will prevent the bullets from being drawn at all.